All Products

 • list-max-listpack-size

-• A negative number indicates the maximum size of each ziplist (listpack) of a quicklist.
+• A negative value limits the length of the ziplist (listpack) on each quicklist node by the number of bytes occupied.
 Valid values:

-• -5: The size of the ziplist (listpack) on each quicklist node cannot exceed 64 Kb.
+• -5: The size of the ziplist (listpack) on each quicklist node cannot exceed 64 KB.

 • -2 (default): The size of the ziplist (listpack) on each quicklist node cannot exceed 8 KB.